HolyLab/FastScanningAndDPI/README.md

 # FastScanningAndDPI
-Directory of code for OCPI fast scanning / MCIS publication
+Directory of code for OCPI fast scanning / DPI publication

 This repository contains no code.
 It is only meant as a directory to the various software components used for the work published in [insert here].